cloudwego/monolake/README.md

 Monoio is a subproject of [CloudWeGo](https://www.cloudwego.io).

-Due to the limit resource, any help to make the monolake more mature, reporting issues or  requesting features are welcome.
+Due to the limited resources, any help to make the monolake more mature, reporting issues or  requesting features are welcome.
 Refer the [Contributing](./CONTRIBUTING.md) documents for the guidelines.

 ## Dependencies